CoderDojoGitHub/LessonTemplate/README.md

 # Lesson Plan Template

-A template for GitHub CoderDojo programming tutorial
+A template for GitHub CoderDojo programming tutorial.
+This document can be treated as a quick reference for preparing CoderDojo sessions and is in no way an absolute guideline for preparing a lesson.

 ## Lession Name